szinn/k8s-homelab/README.md

 Pairing with the env.XXX files, you will need to expose your configuration in the `cluster-config.cfg` and `cluster-secrets.sops.cfg` files.
 You don't need to hard-code any values there, just follow the template.

-The file [setup/setup-config.sh](./infrastructure/setup/setup-config.sh) contains minimal information required for the setup scripts.
-`SETUP_ENV_FILES_DIR` defines the location where the env.XXX files reside.
-I keep mine in an external project called `k8s-config`. `SETUP_CLUSTER_TYPES` defines the types of clusters that are supported.

 Once the environment and the cluster config/secret file templates are created, run the `build-config.sh` script file and fix any errors.
 Examine all the updated `.YAML` files to ensure that the appropriate configuration is filled in.
 For example, if there is an environment typo, the YAML file may contain a blank or null rather than the desired value.